 What trade verification and confirmation do I receive online?

-When you submit an order online, you always see a Verification page.
-Review the Verification page carefully before placing your order.
-You can click Quick Balances and Quick Positions to see your account balances and positions without leaving the Verification page.
+When you submit an order online, you always see a Preview Order page.
+Review the Preview Order page carefully before placing your order.
+You can see your account balances without leaving the Preview Order page.